raharrison/ryanharrison.co.uk/_posts/2011-07-26-c-the-google-currency-api-update.md

 In this case to fix the bug, the Regex needs to be modified so that it returns not only the number, but also the new String in the same match.
 With this information, the number can then be multiplied to give the final result as a single decimal.

-The Regex now becomes &#8211;
+The Regex now becomes -;
 `rhs: \\\"((\\d|\\s|\\.)*)(\\s[^\\s]+)`

-(the cluster of backslashes are to escape the possible escape sequences of &#8216;/d&#8217; and &#8216;/s&#8217; for example)
+(the cluster of backslashes are to escape the possible escape sequences of '/d' and '/s' for example)

-The new Regular Expression makes use of &#8216;Groups&#8217; to store the two pieces of data in the same match &#8211; the first groups contains the number, and the third contains the String due to the way this pattern is designed (it&#8217;s probably possible to modify this, yet it doesn&#8217;t create too much of a problem and so isn&#8217;t worth the effort).
+The new Regular Expression makes use of 'Groups' to store the two pieces of data in the same match -; the first groups contains the number, and the third contains the String due to the way this pattern is designed (it's probably possible to modify this, yet it doesn't create too much of a problem and so isn't worth the effort).

-We can now produce a match from the response using the same code as before &#8211;
+We can now produce a match from the response using the same code as before -;

 {% highlight csharp %}
 WebClient client = new WebClient();